Hi, I’m Rachel.

-Hi, I’m Rachel.
 I’m an Atlanta native and have lived and worked in Nashville for the past decade.
 I am a Licensed Professional Counselor (LPC-MHSP), as well as a teacher, author, and speaker.
 I’m also a mama, and that is hands down my favorite title of them all.

 Aside from my one-on-one work with clients, I deeply enjoy teaching seminars and sharing tools via my writing on my Substack and social media.
 I particularly love teaching about the interconnectedness of trauma, the nervous system, diet culture, and eating disorders— all with a mission to end the stigma around mental health and help people live fuller, more present-focused, and authentically embodied lives.
+I also love sharing parenting nuggets on my social media platforms and using that as a platform to dispell myths about many common parenting “norms” that I often encourage folks to question.

-If you are a Tennessee resident and are interested in starting counseling with me, click here to learn more.
+If you are a Tennessee resident and are interested in starting counseling with me, click here to learn more or submit a contact form on the “therapy” page.

 press & published: